A NASA Breakthrough?

 NOTE: This article has been updated as the story has developed.
-New claims by the media have been included, and a confusing metaphor in relation to how warp drive functions has been removed.
+Additional claims by the media have been included, and a confusing metaphor in relation to how warp drive functions has been removed.

-Recently, a plethora of sites claimed that NASA may have just discovered warp technology and even EM drive.
-Some even asserted that, "NASA scientists are tentatively announcing they may have broken the speed of light."
+A plethora of sites have claimed that NASA may have just discovered warp technology and even EM drive.
+Some have asserted that, "NASA scientists are tentatively announcing they may have broken the speed of light."

-And the media took these claims and ran, and ran, and ran to the point where it wasn’t just a post on a forum (or even claims made by independent researchers).
-But something that sounds like an official announcement by NASA: "Nasa says EmDrive does work and it may have also created a Star Trek warp drive."
-No. No NASA did not say that.
+And the media took these claims and ran, and ran, and ran to the point where it seemed they weren't just reporting about a post on a forum (or even claims made by independent researchers), but an official announcement by NASA: "Nasa says EmDrive does work and it may have also created a Star Trek warp drive."
+No, NASA did not say that.

-So.
-What does NASA really have to say about all of this?
+So, what does NASA really have to say about all of this?
 About what you'd expect:

 Science fiction writers have given us many images of interstellar travel, but traveling at the speed of light is simply imaginary at present...There are many “absurd” theories that have become reality over the years of scientific research.
 But for the near future, warp drive remains a dream.

-Please see Brian's post for a full breakdown.
-But in short, there is no peer reviewed paper associated with this claim, and there are a number of alternatives that are much more likely likely.
+Please see Brian's post for a full breakdown, but in short, there is no peer-reviewed paper associated with this claim, and a number of alternatives are much more likely.